drb27/ecc/README.md

 --------

 A makefile is provided.
 The only dependencies are g++, flex, and bison.
 Ensure these are installed, then type `make`.
+If you are unsure how to install flex or bison, check the package manager for your linux distribution.
+On Ubuntu/mint, commands such as `apt-get install flex` and `apt-get install bison` will probably do it for you.

 Running
 -------